 - 5.2.7.
 In response to the Water Framework Directive (WFD), England and Wales are divided into 10 River Basin Districts, each of which is manged through a River Basin Management Plan (RBMP).
 The Anglia RBMP was first published in 2009 to provide a framework to protect and enhance the water environment.
 In 2015 the plan was updated to identify progress since the 2009 plan, and assess the current state and pressures on the environment.
 Key themes in the RBMP are water quality, water quantity, wildlife habitat and creation.
 Greater Norwich is situated within the Broadland Rivers catchment which is one of 11 catchments within the Anglian Rivers Basin District.
 The catchment is described as follows. - 5.2.8. "...a relatively flat area of approximately 3,188 km2.
 The area is mostly rural with a few larger urban areas including the City of Norwich, Great Yarmouth and Lowestoft.
-The main land use in the catchment is arable agriculture there are pockets of water-dependent industries around Norwich.
+The main land use in the catchment is arable agriculture there are pockets of waterdependent industries around Norwich.
 Tourism and water-based recreational pursuits such as boating and angling are vitally important to the Broadland River economy.
-The tidal rivers in the Broadland Rivers area form the third largest in navigation in Britain."
-41 - 5.2.9.
+The tidal rivers in the Broadland Rivers area form the third largest in navigation in Britain."40 - 5.2.9.
 The main rivers in the area are the Rivers Wensum, Yare, Tud, Ant and Bure to the north and the Rivers Tas and Waveney to the south.
-The Broadland rivers catchment area encompasses the Broads Executive Area (status equivalent to a National Park Area) and has a high density of local and nationally important protected sites, including the Broads and River Wensum SACs and the Broadland SPA, which are protected under European law (the Habitats Directive).
-42 - 5.2.9.5.2.10.
+The Broadland rivers catchment area encompasses the Broads Executive Area (status equivalent to a National Park Area) and has a high density of local and nationally important protected sites, including the Broads and River Wensum SACs and the Broadland SPA, which are protected under European law (the Habitats Directive).41 - 5.2.10.
 The Broadland Rivers Catchment Partnership implements the RBMP at catchment level.
 It is made up of a group of organisations with an interest in improving the environment in the local area.
 Through the Broadland Rivers Catchment Plan, they identify local issues and priorities and access funding to implement various programmes and measures.
 The WFD status of water bodies outside the local plan area but within the Broadland Rivers catchment is of interest due to the nature of rivers and river catchments.

 5.3.1.
-Relatively low rainfall totals mean that the whole area covered by Anglian Water, the company responsible for water supply and
+Relatively low rainfall totals mean that the whole area covered by Anglian Water, the company responsible for water supply and waste water disposal in Greater Norwich, is defined by the Environment Agency as suffering from serious water stress42.

-41 Ibid.
-43
+40 Ibid, 43

-42 Greater Norwich Development Partnership Water Cycle Study - Stage 2b, page 148
+41 Greater Norwich Development Partnership Water Cycle Study - Stage 2b, page 148